telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

 ```

 Note the number of the file descriptor just after the last one used by the listening server is free
 (i.e. 18 in this case).
-This is probably due to this number was the one given to the update request
+This is probably due to this fd was the one given to the update request
-thas triggered the 5000 notifications, so after closing that incoming connection, the number gets free again.
+thas triggered the 5000 notifications, so after closing that incoming connection, the fd is available again.

 Thus, you can "take" the last free fd (e.g. `telnet localhost 1026`, then hold the terminal), check it
 with `lsof -p <pid cb>`, then version column will start to show NOK, as shows below: